meappy/docker-php-newrelic-memcached-wordpress/README.md

 A usable Docker container with
 - WordPress
 - PHP FPM
-- Memcached Library
+- Memcached library (libmemcached)
 - New Relic PHP agent

 ## Prerequisite
-There is no MySQL container provided in this example, this is assumed that MySQL is running
+There is no MySQL container supplied in this example, this is assumed that MySQL is running for WordPress to operate

 ## Setup
 1. Clone this repo

-2. Modify docker-compose.yml file if required

-3. Make a copy of .env from .env-example
+2. Make a copy of .env from .env-example
 ```
 $ cp .env-example .env
 ```

-4. Modify .env to suit
+3. Modify .env to suit

-5. Deploy the container and daemonise with Docker Compose
+4. An example Docker Compose file is included, deploy & daemonise the container with the included Docker Compose file.
+   In most cases, this is not necessary, however modify docker-compose.yml file if required
 ```
 docker-compose up -d
 ```

 ## New Relic App Name
+There are 2 methods for naming the app in New Relic.
+- NR_APP_NAME variable in .env
+- .user.ini file in the doc root of the web app

-Drop `.user.ini` into the doc root, see example
+I prefer to leave NR_APP_NAME intact and dropping `.user.ini` into the doc root, see example
 ```
 $ cat .user.ini
 newrelic.appname = "Default"